RPX2001/UART-transreceiver-Implementation-Using-FPGA/README.md

 # UART-transreceiver-Implementation-Using-FPGA

 This repository contains the implementation of a UART transceiver using FPGA.
 The project includes the design of both the transmitter and receiver using Verilog in Quartus Prime Lite software.
 We have also created a testbench for the transceiver and simulated it before uploading the code to the FPGA.
-Finally, we assigned pins and used push buttons to observe UART communication between two FPGAs.
+Finally, we assigned the pins and used push buttons to observe UART communication between two FPGAs.

 ## Project Overview